Queen pulls out of key Jubilee service after 'discomfort'

 Australia lights up for the Queen

-Anthony Albanese has paid tribute to Queen Elizabeth II, saying she has been a good friend of Australia.
+Mr Albanese also paid tribute to the Queen, saying she has been a good friend of Australia.

-In a speech marking the Queen’s 70-year reign, the prime minister said the monarch was a show of stability throughout her many decades on the throne.
+In a speech marking her 70-year reign, the Prime Minister said the monarch was a show of stability throughout her many decades on the throne.

 “The Queen has been a rare constant, an enduring, inspiring, growing presence of calm, decency and strength,” he said at a ceremony in Canberra on Thursday night.